 I think we have to take the Bruce Lee approach here.

-Note: The public library will loan you these books for free.
-If you’d rather buy them, use the links below to send a few pennies to support this site, at no extra cost to you (read more here).
-No, this is not my secret muse strategy; just a way to recoup some hosting expenses.
+The public library will loan you these books for free.
+If you’d rather buy them, the referral links on this page send a few pennies to support this site, at no extra cost to you (read more here).
+No, this is not my secret ‘muse’ strategy; just a way to recoup some hosting expenses.

 The best book on productivity I’ve ever read, and I’m already using lots of the strategies to great effect.
 Here’s the main premise: “The ability to perform deep work is becoming increasingly rare at exactly the same time it is becoming increasingly valuable in our economy.
 As a consequence, the few who cultivate this skill, and then make it the core of their working life, will thrive.”